-The Halls are a wholly owned subsidiary of Trinity Laban Conservatoire of Music and Dance, and provide Trinity Laban with a regular base for large-scale rehearsals and performance.
+Blackheath Halls is a wholly owned subsidiary of Trinity Laban Conservatoire of Music and Dance, and provides Trinity Laban with its regular base for large scale rehearsals and performance space.